nyoma-diamond/CS4233-Escape/DevLog.md

   - Made AlphaCoordinate store coordinate type.
   - This way I don't need a separate class for every type of coordinate and can just use lambdas, which can be reused.
 - Created AlphaPiece (class extends EscapePiece)
+- Created AlphaLocation (class)
+- Created LocationFactory (class)
+  - This is dependent on both AlphaLocation and AlphaPiece because it generates a location containing a piece if provided one by the location initializer
+- Made EscapeGameManagerImpl store locations
+- Made EscapeGameManagerImpl use a HashMap to associate coordinates with locations.
+- Implemented getPieceAt